The effectiveness of MAE pre-pretraining for billion-scale pretraining: Experiments

 \cref{fig:mae_vs_ce_vs_mae_ce_ig} shows the performance of a \vitL with \mae pretraining, supervised pretraining (\ce), or \mae \prept followed by supervised pretraining (\ours).
 We see that \mae and \ce have different strengths. \mae has strong performance for object detection, and full finetuned image classification.
 However, \mae underperforms on tasks where the model is not finetuned, such as linear classifiers, zero-shot, or low-shot classification -- situations where \ce performs better.
 For these evaluations \mae lags behind \ce by more than 10 points, which is why the results for \mae are not visible in~\cref{fig:mae_vs_ce_vs_mae_ce_ig}.
 For video classification, \mae performs significantly better than \ce on \sthsthShort, but lags behind it on \kineticsShort.

 \ours outperforms either of \mae or \ce pretraining on most evaluations, across image classification, video recognition, zero-shot evaluation, object detection, \etc. Given that all baselines are trained at billion-scale, these results show that \ours is a simple yet promising strategy to improve performance while requiring no extra data or tuning.
+Next, we ablate the key aspects of \ours.